Water Utility Technician - Crew Leader

 - Colorado Commercial Class A or B Driver's License

-- A Colorado Distribution 1 license is required
+- A Colorado Distribution 1 license or Treatment Operator Class D certificate is required

 - High School Diploma or GED